-Travel journalist Michelle Burford scours the salons of Athens for a bit of help with a wilting hairdo.
+What’s a Black girl to do when her twists fall apart in a foreign land on a hotter-than-hot day?
+Travel journalist Michelle Burford scours the salons of Athens for a bit of help with her wilting hairdo.

 Before I left for Greece, my African-American beautician back in Manhattan promised me that my braids would last for “at least eight weeks.”
 But since nearly everything falls apart when it’s a record 106 degrees in Athens, my ‘do suddenly became a don’t in a mere 12.7 days.
 Which is precisely why I set out on a quest one morning: I had to find at least one Black person in Greece who could re-braid my hair.

-As a longtime world traveler, I'd been in exactly such hair dilemmas before: A few summers ago when I skedaddled over to Korea, I spent weeeeks trying to find the soul in Seoul.
+As a longtime world traveler, I’d been in exactly such hair dilemmas before.
+A few summers ago when I skedaddled over to Korea, I spent weeks trying to find the soul in Seoul.
 Back then, a gracious Nigerian woman rescued me from the frizzies.
 As it goes in Seoul, so it goes in Kypseli: The highly-recommended Lilly actually outdid my regular Manhattan hair braider by a long shot.
-In less than two hours (and for a piddly 17 euros), she created 25 perfect rows of braids, which allowed some fresh (even if hot!) air to descend onto my scalp.
+In less than two hours and for a piddly 17 euros, she created 25 perfect rows of braids, which allowed some fresh (even if hot!) air to descend onto my scalp.
 For my remaining three weeks in the city, a whole new world of Black people—Kypseli braiders, mothers, sisters, friends—became part of my extended hair family.